TIP: Click the quick-links above to go directly to each section. You can also click the anchor icons at each section to return to the top of the page.

 Fabric around the edge of the whelping box will enable passive desensitization.
 Remove the fabric at night if the den is not supervised.

 The puppies’ sense of smell is developed from birth in order to find their mother for food.
 Use these early weeks to introduce new scents, and move the scent box around the den to provide some directional variety.
-Do not use strong fragrances, instead use light and calming essential oils or similar.
-Remove at night if the den is not supervised.

 The activities below can be done in a clean room or right outside of the whelping box.
 If done in a separate room, make sure Mom goes along to support the puppies.
 Place a blanket or other non-slip material on the floor where the puppies will be to help with their traction as they explore the objects.
 Pick on activity to work on at a time.
 Place items on the sheet and allow puppies to explore the items on their own.
 Make sure to keep the activity short, no more than 15 minutes.
 Continue to massage puppies each day following the protocol below.